Poolitzer/Chameleon-1/README.md

 # Chameleon
-The Chameleon - Telegram game bot
+The Chameleon - A telegram game bot